cncf/devstats.archive/USAGE.md

 Go version only support Postgres, it proved to be a lot faster than Ruby version.

-Finally Ruby version was dropped.
+Finally, Ruby version was dropped.

 This tools filter GitHub archive for given date period and given organization, repository and save results in a Postgres database.
 It can also save results into JSON files.